ReavesHuang/MATI/README.md

 ## 💡 Tips<a name="tips"></a>

-Here is the link of our method with cvrip: https://pan.nuaa.edu.cn/share/d21a17741135e06b7dc3c67839 We also provide some experiential subjects in the apk directory in the project.
+Here is the link of our method with cvrip: https://pan.nuaa.edu.cn/share/d21a17741135e06b7dc3c67839 We also provide some experiental subjects in the apk directory in the project.

 ### Requirements
 - Android Studio